-So you’re fennel is not producing bulbs.
-Sure, the rest of the plant looks good but when you decide to dig one up, there’s no bulb on the fennel.
+So, your fennel is not producing bulbs.
+Sure, the rest of the plant looks good but when you decide to dig one up, there are no bulbs on the fennel.
 Why is the fennel not producing bulbs?
 Keep reading to find out how to get fennel to form bulbs.

 Why is My Fennel not Producing Bulbs?

-Okay, a little information of fennel.
-You know that you can eat the stems, leaves, seeds and bulb of fennel but what you may not know is that there are two types of fennel.
-Foeniculum vulgare is harvested like an herb – the stems, leaves and seeds are utilized.
-This type of fennel grows 3-5 feet in height with feathery foliage much like dill.
+Okay, a little information about fennel.
+You know that you can eat the stems, leaves, seeds, and bulbs of fennel, but what you may not know is that there are two types of fennels.
+Foeniculum vulgare is harvested like an herb – the stems, leaves, and seeds are utilized.
+This type of fennel grows 3 to 5 feet (1-1.5 m.) in height, with feathery foliage much like dill.

 The other type of fennel is Florence fennel, also known as finocchio.
 This variety is shorter with darker green leaves.
-It is grown for the bulbous flat, thick petioles at the base of the plant that are called the “bulb.”
-Both types have flavor reminiscent of licorice or anise.
+It is grown for the bulbous flat, thick petioles at the base of the plant that is called the “bulb.”
+Both types have flavors reminiscent of licorice or anise.

-So, the most likely reason for no bulb on fennel is that you have planted the wrong type.
-You can still use the lower stalks, the leaves and seeds, which will have a somewhat mellower but still delightful flavor than the bulb.
+So, the most likely reason for no bulbs on your fennel is that you have planted the wrong type.
+You can still use the lower stalks, leaves, and seeds, which will have a somewhat mellower (but still delightful) flavor than the bulb.

-Another reason for fennel with no bulb is planting too late.
-If you plant as summer days are getting longer, hence temps are rising, the plant will probably bolt.
+Another reason for fennel with no bulbs is planting too late.
+If you plant as summer days are getting longer as temps are rising, the plant will probably bolt.
 If you have flowers and no bulb and temperatures are warm, this could be the culprit.

 How to Get Fennel to Form Bulbs

 Getting Florence fennel to produce bulbs requires two things: cooler summer days and consistent moisture.
-Florence fennel often has a better chance of producing big fat, tender, juicy bulbs if sowing after mid-summer.
-This is no doubt because of wetter weather, as the bulbs mature and shortening days which won’t encourage bolting.
+Florence fennel often has a better chance of producing big, fat, tender, juicy bulbs if sowing takes place after midsummer.
+This is no doubt because of wetter weather as the bulbs mature, and shortening days won’t encourage bolting.

 Seeds can be sown indoors or out.
-If you start them inside, sow seeds 2-5 weeks prior to the last average frost date in the spring.
+If you start them inside, sow seeds two to five weeks prior to the last average frost date in the spring.
 If sowing outside, select a sunny site with rich organic soil.
 Sow Florence fennel from mid-June to July to allow the crop to develop during the shorter, earlier days of summer and early fall when it’s cooler.
-Depending upon your climate, you may also sow in mid- to late summer for an autumn crop.
+Depending upon your climate, you may also sow in mid to late summer for an autumn crop.
 Keep the seeds moist.